omniV1/AQC/Docs/InitialProposal.md

 **A Complete Digital Platform** that includes:

 **Family Portal** – A beautiful, intuitive web application where clients can access personalized support.
-This will include their customized dashboard, appointment system, mood and symptom tracking, digital journaling tools, direct messaging with their doula, secure payment processing, and a personalized resource library—all wrapped in the enchanting storybook aesthetic that defines The Quiet Chapter brand.
+This will include their customized dashboard, appointment system, mood and symptom tracking, digital journaling tools, direct messaging with their doula, secure payment processing, and a personalized resource library—all wrapped in the enchanting storybook aesthetic that defines LUNARA brand.

 **Doula Command Center** – A comprehensive practice management system with tools to monitor client wellbeing, manage appointments, record session notes, create and distribute resources, generate personalized care plans, and gain insights into client needs through thoughtful analytics.